Shivam2101s/Food-app/README.md

 # Food-app

-Its a food recipe website , usear can search recipes of various dishes and also see the latest recipes as well as recipe of the day.
+It's a food recipe website, user can search recipes of various dishes and also see the latest recipes as well as the recipe of the day.

 ## This website is hosted on Netlify
 Link to visit site:-